 Alcohol… 1gm = 7cals

-Alcohol – You should avoid eating ‘after’ consuming alcohol (after all, eating is cheating, right?!?!)… This is the reason for a lot of our weight gain.
-The reason is this: Alcohol is a poison/toxin and the body will work to excrete it before metabolising the other substrates.
+Alcohol – You should avoid eating ‘after’ consuming alcohol… This is the reason for a lot of our weight gain.
+The reason is this: alcohol is a poison/toxin and the body will work to excrete it before metabolising the other substrates.
 It will STORE all substrates while it is working on excreting the ‘poison’!
 That also means that your sugary mixed drinks are going to cause your body to store all the added sugar too.
 So, if drinking, try drinking only the following, stay on the one type of drink, drink the equivalent amount of water and don’t eat with it.

 *White Spirits (without added sugar); and